percona/everest-doc/docs/use/createBackups/create_new_database.md

-# Create a new database from backup or PITR
+# Create new database from backup or PITR

 To create a new database, you can restore from a previously taken backup or perform a point-in-time recovery.